Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

   </tr>
 </table>

 This focuses on solving problems immediately by providing (consuming) products as they currently exist.
-In this class, we have the opportunity to step outside the bounds of current offerings by thinking about **designing** and **building better** products that fix unmet **needs**.
+In this class, we have the opportunity to step outside the bounds of current offerings and thinking about **designing** and **building better** solutions that fix unmet **needs**.